COMM5701 Strategic Communications in a Digital Era

 - This unit introduces the key concepts in strategic communications and considers the way in which digital technologies have reinvented communication processes.
 It overviews the drivers of strategic communication and considers how the fields of public relations, media management, marketing and corporate communications have adapted their communication practices.
 The unit provides students with knowledge and skills in relation to (1) the role of strategic communications in achieving outcomes; (2) the importance of cultural literacy in building stakeholder relationships; (3) the centrality of issues management in effective communications; (4) the ways in which digital technologies have refined communication tactics like event planning and media liaison; and (5) and the value of research/data to targeted communications.

-- Indicative assessments in this unit are as follows: (1) case study/analysis/campaign; (2) research essay; and (3) participation, quizzes and presentations.
+- Indicative assessments in this unit are as follows: (1) research essay; (2) campaign; and (3) reflective essay.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.